-- Start to most recent replica prior to: – use this option if you need to fail over to a certain restore point.
+- Start to most recent replica prior to — use this option if you need to fail over to a certain restore point.
 For example, you may want your application server to failover to a state prior to the upgrade.
-In this case, for each VM participating in failover, Veeam will find the closest restore point (prior to the specified date and time) and fail over to it.
+In this case, for each machine participating in failover, Veeam will find the closest restore point (prior to the specified date and time) and fail over to it.

 - Click OK and wait for the process to complete.
-You can examine session details in the VMs > Restore sessions.

 To view the failover progress, on the Machines tab, click History.